catchorg/Catch2/.github/pull_request_template.md

 Please do not submit pull requests changing the `version.hpp` or the single-include `catch.hpp` file, these are changed only when a new release is made.

+Before submitting a PR you should probably read the contributor documentation at docs/contributing.md.
+It will tell you how to properly test your changes.
 -->